Tufts Tufts Chemistry Tufts Home About Faculty_Staff Groups Graduate_Prgm Undregraduate_Prgm Courses Seminars Links

 0293, 0294 Special Topics.
 Guided individual study of an approved topic.
 Credit as arranged.

-0295, 0296 Thesis.
-Guided research on a topic that has been approved as a suitable subject for a master's thesis.
+0295, 0296 Graduate Research MS. Guided research on a topic that has been approved as a suitable subject for a master's thesis.
 Credit as arranged.

 0297, 0298 Graduate Research.
 Guided research on a topic suitable for a doctoral dissertation.
 Credit as arranged.